spaenleh/FundamentalLearningEPFL2021/index.md

 * Projects: Project will account for 40% of the final grade.
 You may work in teams of 2-4 people.
 There will be a limited number of project to choose from, and you will not be able to chose other projects.
 Each team member's contribution should be highlighted.
 You should use the project as an opportunity to "learn by doing".
 * Exam: There will be no written exam.
 * Videos: videos of the lecture will be posted on the [SwichTube channel](https://tube.switch.ch/channels/P21dFjFlzG) of the course.
-* Latex  If you cannot compile LaTeX on your own computer (and even if you, this is often a good strategy anyway), EPFL is providing Overleaf Professional accounts for all students: [Overleaf EPFL](https://www.overleaf.com/edu/epfl#overview) .
-With Overleaf you can write and compile LaTeX directly from your web browser.
-To use the provided template (.tex), you can create a new project and upload the .tex file.
 * Academic Integrity: Collaboration among students is allowed, and encouraged, but is intended to help you learn.
 In other words, you may work on solving assignments together, but you should always write up your solutions separately.
 You should always implement code alone as well.
 Whenever collaboration happens, it should be reported by all parties involved in the relevant homework problem.

  ### FAQ